codej731/Stock-Grade-YFinance-Screener/README.md

-# Stock-Grade YFinance Screener 📈🛡️
+# Equities Fundamental Analysis Tool 📈🛡️

 A powerful, algorithmic stock screener and grading tool for **US and Canadian markets**.